micz/wp-500px-jsgallery/readme.txt

 No. The gallery can be added only on a page using the [jsg500px] shortcode.

+= Can I add the gallery to more than one page? =

+Yes, but it will be the same 500px.com user gallery and you'll need to let WordPress load the scripts on every page.
+If you use the gallery on only one page, you can load the needed scripts only on that page (there is an option for this in the settings page).
+In a future relaese is planned to pass the 500px.com username also as a shortcode parameter and let you configure more than one page to load the scripts on.

 = Why I didn't see all my 500px photos? =

 The photos displayed are only the last ones, as published in the user feed by 500px.com.